 - Deep Impact not only shrugs off the energy release by the asteroid hitting the atmosphere even if it's blown up into pieces, but it also greatly underestimates the power of tsunamis.
 A tsunami wave of that size would have completely leveled the city.
 There would have been no ruins left, only a flat wasteland.

 - Forbidden Planet.
 The protagonists are fighting a monster, and one of them says that their attack has no effect even though they're hitting it with three billion electron volts' worth of energy.
 Three billion electron volts wouldn't fry a mosquito, much less a monster; no wonder their attack wasn't working!
 (The electron-volt is equal to the energy a single electron gains if accelerated by a potential difference of one volt.
 Conversion of everyday amounts of energy into electron-volts thus tends to give very large numbers; Newton's apocryphal apple, for instance, would probably have hit his head with an energy in excess of ten quintillion (a billion times itself) electron-volts.
 And not injured him at all.)
+It might make a bit more sense if they were referring to energy per particle fired; even something as heavy as stream of uranium atoms, for example, would need to be going at about 20% of Cee to deliver three billion electron-volts per particle.
+Beta radiation would need to be accelerated to over 99.99%.

 - Cezanne tended to tilt the table and play with angles so that more would be visible.